AKROGIS/PDS-Data-Management/ifsar_readmes/Update Process.md

    - Details to follow (after next resubmittal)
 8. Create the list of tif files to import
    - One per each mosaic dataset in `X:\Mosaics\Statewide\DEMs\SDMI_IFSAR.gdb`
-   - Use SQL EXPORT queries at the end of `pds-reorg/Ifsar file analysis.sql`
+   - Use SQL EXPORT queries at the end of `Ifsar file analysis.sql`
    - Save exports as `csv` files in `pds-reorg\data`
    - SSMS adds a utf8 BOM at the begining of the file.
 The easiest way to deal with this is add a column name row at the top that is skipped.